sandhyaparna/Data-Science/Modeling/Feature Engineering.md

 ### What makes a good feature?
 * Be related to the objective - Have a reasonable hypothesis on why a feature is related to the problem we are solving
 * Be know at prediction-time - If data is delayed by n hrs, we have train the data as of n hrs ago. eg-collection date time vs Created date time.
 Real-time modeling should be based on only Created DateTime and not collection date time as data need to eb available at prediction-time and data is available only at CreatedDateTime and not CollectionDateTime
-* Be numeric with meaningful magnitude - Neural networks are weighing and adding machines
+* Be numeric with meaningful magnitude - Neural networks are weighing and adding machines.
+Ordinal is not numeric either.
+Auto-encoding or embedding is used to convert character vars to meaningful numerics
 * Have enough examples
 * Bring human insight to problem